 Do stereotypes of older people affect how digital technology is designed?
-A team of researchers found that ageism has the potential to influence design in negative ways.
-They found co-design partnerships overcame ageist attitudes and were more likely to produce digital technologies that are needed, wanted and used.
+A team of researchers found that ageism influences digital design in negative ways.
+However, they found co-design partnerships overcame ageist attitudes and produced needed and used digital technologies.

 Ageism can have a detrimental role in how digital technologies are designed.
 Participating with older people in the design process has the additional benefit of countering stereotypes.
 Image shows a group of older people on a desert camping expedition.